WinVector/pyvtreat/README.md

 plan = vtreat.BinomialOutcomeTreatment(outcome_target=True)
 ```

-Use `.fit_transform()` to get a special copy of the treated training data that has cross-validated mitigations against nested model bias.
+Use `.fit_transform()` to get a special copy of the treated training data that has cross-validated mitigations againsst nested model bias.
 We call this a "cross frame." `.fit_transform()` is deliberately a different `DataFrame` than what would be returned by `.fit().transform()` (the `.fit().transform()` would damage the modeling effort due nested model bias, the `.fit_transform()` "cross frame" uses cross-validation techniques similar to "stacking" to mitigate these issues).

 ```python
 cross_frame = plan.fit_transform(d_train, churn_train)
 ```

 Take a look at the new data.
-This frame is guaranteed to be all numeric with no missing values.
+This frame is guaranteed to be all numeric with no missing values, with the rows in the same order as the training data.

 ```python